 However, the possibility of infection from bacteria or fungus is not the only risk of using expired contact lenses.
-If air gets into the container for a prolonged amount of time, it could throw off the pH of the solution, thus causing the solution to become increasingly acidic or basic.
-The result of this shift is an increased risk of irritation and possible infections if these contacts are worn.
+If air gets into the container for a prolonged amount of time, it could throw off the pH of the solution.
+This exposure can cause the solution to become increasingly acidic or basic.
+Wearing these contacts can increase the risk of irritation and possible infections.

-If you’re unsure about the status of your lenses, be sure to keep an eye out for expired contact lens symptoms.
-These symptoms could include blurry vision, increased dryness, allergic reaction, or general irritation.
-If any of these symptoms occur, be sure to contact your eye doctor or general health care provider.
+If you decide to wear expired contacts or accidentally wear them, keep an eye out for expired contact lens symptoms.
+The symptoms could include blurry vision, increased dryness, allergic reaction, or general irritation.
+If any of these symptoms occur, contact your eye doctor or health care provider.

-Dr. Wende also warns against using expired contact lens solution.
-“Some people may feel bad about disposing of a barely-used, but expired, container of contact lens solution,” says Dr. Wende.
-“However, there are countless health problems that could result from using expired solution, including eye infections and, in rare cases, blindness.”
+Dr. Wende also warns against using expired contact solutions.
+“Some people may feel bad about disposing of a barely-used but expired container of contact lens solution,” says Dr. Wende.
+“However, there are countless health problems that could result from using an expired solution, including eye infections and, in rare cases, blindness.”
 It’s best to avoid all expired products to protect your eyes from infection.
 Get your new contacts today from ContactsDirect.